bltejaswi/DCE-07/README.md

 respond to bandwidth as it becomes available, and to utilise link bandwidth in an efficient manner.
 Further, when deployed in conventional networks, H-TCP behaves as a conventional TCP-variant.</p>
 <b>Steps Followed</b><br>
-Change the following to parameters according to your tcp.
+Change the following to parameters according to your tcp.<br>
 -> std::string transport_prot = "";<br>
 -> std::string linux_prot = "";<br>